11 Foods to Avoid Heart Pain Weight Gain Infographic

 Heart Health Benefits

-Almonds, walnuts, pistachios, peanuts and macadamia nuts are all excellent sources of fiber and vitamin E, which helps lower cholesterol.
-Macadamias even contain omega-3 fatty acids, which are great for your heart!
+Almonds, walnuts, pistachios, peanuts and macadamia nuts are excellent sources of fiber and vitamin E, which help lower cholesterol.
+Macadamias contain omega-3 fatty acids, which are great for your heart.

 Weight Loss Benefits

-Almonds in particular have ample amounts of healthy fats that can help you stay full during the day.
+Almonds, in particular, have ample amounts of healthy fats to help you stay full during the day and curb cravings.

 9. Oatmeal